-- 12.1 Home seekers are responsible for bidding for properties that are advertised.
+- 10.1 Home seekers are responsible for bidding for properties that are advertised.
 Bidding does not involve pledging any money, it is simply the term used for expressing an interest in a property.
-If a home seeker is unable to search and bid for properties they will be assisted by a member of the North West Leicestershire Housing Choices team (see 10.6). - 12.2 Home seekers are responsible for ensuring that they place bids in response to property adverts before the stated closing date.
-Bids received after the closing date will not be considered. - 12.3 Home seekers can place bids in a number of ways.
-Details of how to bid will be detailed on the Choice Based Lettings website as well as in the scheme guide that is issued to each home seeker together with their banding letter at first registration. - 12.4 Home seekers can currently place up to 2 bids per advertising cycle.
+If a home seeker is unable to search and bid for properties they will be assisted by a member of the North West Leicestershire Housing Choices team (see 10.5). - 10.2 Home seekers are responsible for ensuring that they place bids in response to property adverts before the stated closing date.
+Requests for bids to be made after the closing date will not be considered. - 10.3 Home seekers can currently place up to 2 bids per advertising cycle.
 Home seekers can cancel bids and place them on other advertised properties at any time during the bidding period.
 Home seekers will be informed of their position in the short-list at the time of bidding.
-In addition, home seekers may respond to any adverts for shared ownership or private rented accommodation that may be published during that particular advertising cycle.
-If the bidding cycle, or number of available bids is changed this will be communicated to all members of the housing register. - 12.5 Whilst home seekers are not normally penalised if they fail to respond to properties advertised, home seekers in Priority and High housing bands will be expected to consider all suitable properties. - 12.6 If a home seeker has been assessed in Priority housing need because the District housing authority has a duty to assist with re-housing a homeless home seeker, North West Leicestershire District Council retains the right to discharge the authority's statutory homeless duty by making one suitable offer of accommodation to the homeless home seeker in any week of the priority period. - 12.7 North West Leicestershire District Council reserves the right to change the frequency of the advertisement publication. - 12.8 North West Leicestershire District Council reserves the right to suspend home seekers and thus restrict their ability to bid for further properties where an offer has been formally accepted - 12.9 The Council may make a direct offer or place bids on behalf of homeless households where this could prevent or relieve homelessness (for households defined in section 9.9) or meet the Council's duty to secure accommodation (for households defined in section 9.27(a)).
+If a property that a homeseeker has placed a bid on is withdrawn the applicant will be notified as soon as possible and they will have the chance to place the cancelled bid on an alternative property subject to eligibility. - 10.4 Whilst home seekers are not normally penalised if they fail to respond to properties advertised, home seekers in Critical and Urgent housing bands will be expected to consider all suitable properties. - 10.5 North West Leicestershire District Council retains the right to discharge the authority's statutory main homeless duty by making one suitable offer of accommodation to the homeless home seeker as described in sections 7.27 to 7.35. - 10.6 North West Leicestershire District Council reserves the right to change the frequency of advertisements, for example due to the Christmas holiday period. - 10.7 Once an applicant has provisionally accepted an offer of accommodation their application will be suspended and they will not be able to bid on further properties as they are advertised.
+Once a provisional offer of accommodation has been accepted applicants will normally be overlooked for other properties they have already bid on, however if a landlord becomes aware that the expected availability of the property will be significantly delayed landlords should try to contact the applicant to ask if they would like to continue to bid. - 10.8 In the case of homeless households any proposals to amend offers due to property availability will be discussed with the Case Officer who may then discuss the implications of not agreeing to an earlier property with the applicant - 10.9 The Council may make a direct offer or place bids on behalf of homeless households where this could prevent or relieve homelessness or meet the Council's main homeless duty to secure accommodation.
 In this situation the Council will still have regard to the accepted criteria on suitability of accommodation.
 Where the Housing Choices Team intends to make a bid on behalf of a homeless household reasonable attempts will be made to inform the home seeker in advance.
 Wherever possible the home seeker will be given the opportunity to bid for properties themselves, however an inability to contact the home seeker will not restrict the ability of the Housing Choices Team to place bids on their behalf.
 The home seeker will not be able to withdraw any bids made on their behalf.

-13. Management Allocations
+11. Direct offers and Management Allocations